 Strawberry Pie

 This delicious Strawberry Pie is packed with fresh picked strawberries and sweet flavor.
-A flaky pie crust, berries, gelatin, and whipped cream combine to create the ultimate summer dessert.
+A flaky pie crust, berries, JELL-O gelatin, and whipped cream combine to create the ultimate summer dessert.

 Love strawberries?
 Our strawberry pretzel salad has some of the same great flavor of today’s pie, in a bar!
 Or give our moist and tender strawberry cake recipe a try next.
 Don’t forget the strawberry buttercream frosting on top!